 I had been reporting traffic for WIOD (and predecessor WINZ, Newsradio 940) for six months while working at Metro Networks before I was hired at the station in March 1998, so I was already a familiar name on the air and to the staff.
 I had been talking with News Director Michael Woulfe a couple of years by then, sending him updated resumes and tapes periodically, starting when I was trying to get a job outside of Little Rock in 1996.

-The first time I traveled down to South Florida was in 1995 when my old roommate Kevin Kilpatrick, who I worked with at KARN in Little Rock, got a job working for a production company in Fort Lauderdale.
+The first time I traveled down to South Florida was in 1995 when my old roommate Kevin Kilpatrick, who I worked with at KARN in Little Rock, got a job working for a commercial production company in Fort Lauderdale.
 During that first visit I did a lot of scanning around the radio dial, listening to stations I had long heard about.
 I was immediately struck by the two news stations, WIOD-AM 610 and WINZ-AM 940.
 At that time they were still separately owned, had full news departments and were fiercely competitive.
-WIOD was especially interesting because it still had a full schedule of edgy local talk shows by the likes of Neil Rogers and Phil Hendrie.
+WIOD was especially interesting because it still had a full schedule of edgy local talk show hosts, including the legendary Neil Rogers and Phil Hendrie.